duneanalytics/spellbook/sources/_base_sources/arbitrum/arbitrum_docs_block.md

 {% docs arbitrum_blocks_doc %}

-The `arbitrum.blocks` table contains information about arbitrum blocks.
-It provides essential data about each block in the arbitrum blockchain, including timestamps, gas metrics, and block identifiers.
+The `arbitrum.blocks` table contains information about Blast blocks.
+It provides essential data about each block in the Blast blockchain, including timestamps, gas metrics, and block identifiers.
 This table is fundamental for analyzing blockchain structure, block production rates, and overall network performance.

 {% enddocs %}